binaryage/firerainbow/README.markdown

 Current State
 -------------

-Version 0.7 is tested to work with official Firebug 1.2.0.
+Version 0.8 is tested to work with alpha Firebug 1.3 Version 0.7 is tested to work with official Firebug 1.2

 Contributors
 ------------